rectorphp/getrector-com/resources/docs/levels.md

-What is a PHP 8.3 project without a single type declaration?
+> "What is a PHP 8.4 project without a single type declaration?"
+>

-A horse with Tesla bodywork.
+> "A horse with Tesla bodywork."

 <br>